-A stratified cluster sampling strategy was used to enroll subjects in to the study in two phases: the first in Louisiana in February 2006, the second in Mississippi in August 2006.
-Using lists of congregate housing sites obtained from FEMA we stratified the lists by type of site (FEMA group sites, commercial trailer sites, and hotels) and by size (1-25, 26-50, 51-100, 101+ residential units).
+A stratified cluster sampling strategy was used to enroll subjects in the study in two phases: the first in Louisiana in February 2006 and the second in Mississippi in August 2006.
+Using lists of congregate housing sites obtained from FEMA, we stratified the lists by type of site (FEMA group sites, commercial trailer sites, and hotels) and by size (1-25, 26-50, 51-100, 101+ residential units).
 Congregate sites were selected within each substratum using a probability proportional to size strategy without replacement.
 Overall, twenty-six sites were selected as primary sampling units: twelve FEMA group sites, ten commercial trailer sites, and four hotel sites.
 In addition to sampling the displaced population living in congregate settings, we supplemented the sample frame in Mississippi with an areal sample.
-Using FEMA damage assessment maps and databases of the state’s three coastal counties hardest hit by the hurricane, the team randomly selected 150 of 650 census blocks (primary sampling unit clusters) which had been characterized by FEMA as having sustained moderate, extensive or catastrophic damage.
-This sampling strategy yields a cohort representative of the approximately 50,000 individuals who had been displaced to congregate settings in Louisiana and Mississippi (i.e., trailer parks and hotels) as well as approximately 26,000 people who were living in the most extensively-damaged areas of the Mississippi Gulf Coast, post-Katrina.
+Using FEMA damage assessment maps and databases of the state’s three coastal counties hardest hit by the hurricane, the team randomly selected 150 of 650 census blocks (primary sampling unit clusters) that had been characterized by FEMA as having sustained moderate, extensive, or catastrophic damage.
+This sampling strategy yields a cohort representative of the approximately 50,000 individuals who had been displaced to congregate settings in Louisiana and Mississippi (i.e., trailer parks and hotels), as well as approximately 26,000 people who were living in the most extensively-damaged areas of the Mississippi Gulf Coast, post-Katrina.

 As illustrated in Table A1, a total of 4,284 households were sampled as secondary sampling units.
 Nine hundred and eight-five households were deemed ineligible because they were clearly destroyed, vacant, abandoned, or under construction, leaving 3,299 eligible households.
 Among those, 1,587 households had an eligible adult present to whom the study was presented; at the remaining 1,712 households, no contact was made despite repeated efforts.
 Among the 1,587 contacted households, 1,082 agreed to be enrolled in the longitudinal study, corresponding to a response rate of 32.8% (1,082 / 3,299) and a cooperation rate of 68.1% (1,082 / 1,587).
 A bias analysis was conducted to identify significant differences between respondents who agreed to be followed longitudinally and those who did not.
 Individuals who did not report their household income and respondents in Louisiana were statistically less likely to agree to be followed up, and individuals with poor mental health scores were more likely to agree to be followed.
 No other socio-demographic or displacement factors were statistically significant.

-An eligible adult respondent was sought at each sampled household who (a) lived at that site, and (b) was the “primary caregiver,” someone who could knowledgably report upon the health issues of all the individuals in the household.
+An eligible adult respondent was sought at each sampled household who (a) lived at that site and (b) was the “primary caregiver,” someone who could knowledgeably report upon the health issues of all the individuals in the household.
 Upon enrollment and completion of the baseline interview, respondents received small gifts for adults and children, valued at approximately $15 per household.
 At the first follow-up interview, respondents received a $30 gift card and at the second follow-up interview they received a $35 gift card.
-A verbal informed consent was acquired from respondents at the first two interview rounds and a written informed consent was obtained at the last interview round.
+A verbal informed consent was acquired from respondents at the first two interview rounds and written informed consent was obtained at the last interview round.

 At baseline, selected data were collected on all household members (e.g., age, gender, relationship to respondent, school attendance, chronic health conditions).
 In addition, a Kish sampling strategy was used to randomly select one child in the household for more detailed questions.
 Domains of interest included pediatric and adult health status; the prevalence of chronic medical conditions among sampled households; access to health care and services, including health insurance coverage; primary medical, specialty, and dental care needs among sampled children; the prevalence of behavioral conditions and learning disabilities among children; household characteristics such as social and economic resources; social service needs; a brief history of the residents’ displacement after the hurricanes; and the demographics of the displaced population.